SoulHarsh007/CachyOS-Wiki/src/content/docs/features/kernel.md

 2) Create a profile meaning executing workloads in order to gather profiling data for the possible optimizations.
 3) Rebuild the kernel with the AutoFDO profile.

-So for now it's another variant but it will become the default kernel in the near future.
-ETA (6.12.1 - 6.12.2)
+Therefore for now it's only present in the [linux-cachyos](/features/kernel#linux-cachyos-default-kernel) variant.

+For more information about AutoFDO, click [here.](https://cachyos.org/blog/2411-kernel-autofdo/)

-### I always heard that using the Real Time variant helps in Gaming!
-Is that true?
+### I always heard that using the Real Time variant helps in Gaming! is that true?

 Real time scheduling necessitates a task to be processed on a specified deadline.
 Gaming on the other hand spawns a lot of processes every second.
 Real time scheduling may cause these processes to end prematurely or even stall, leading to worse performance overall.